Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/symmetries.md

 assert(mirrors[3] == vec(0, -1, 1) / sqrt(2))
 ```

-Additionally, symmetries have a field corresponding to each [Coxeter vector] that uses only the characters `o` and `x`.
+Additionally, symmetries have a field corresponding to each possible vector written in [Dynkin notation] that uses only the characters `o` and `x`.
 For example `cd'bc3'.xoo` is a vector pointing toward the vertex of a cube or the face of an octahedron.

 ## Methods